Alias: Jack Bristow, in the Grand Finale, against the show's main villain — and recently immortal — Arvin Sloane:

 Captain Jack's first death.
 After trying to stop the Daleks with weapons he knows won't work very well, empties his assault rifle, then he warns the Doctor that time is running out, telling him how long he has left to complete the DIY Superweapon, whilst emptying his totally ineffective revolver into the first Dalek.
 Afterwards, it says, "Exterminate!" and he sets himself and says this:

 Danny Pink, Clara's boyfriend, is converted into a Cyberman, but overcomes his programing to lead the Cybermen fleet in stopping the techno-virus that threatened the world in "Death in Heaven", the Series 8 finale.

 Kor, an aging Klingon warrior first seen in the original series, bordering on the edge of senility, knocks out Worf to take his place, and with just a single damaged Bird of Prey, delays a Jem'Hadar attack force long enough for the rest of the fleet to make it to safety.
 The emotionally moving performance by John Colicos just seals the deal.

 The captain and crew of the Enterprise-C (TNG Yesterday's Enterprise) took on a Romulan task force attacking a lightly-defended Klingon colony.
-This act was the single reason that the Federation and Klingons avoided a full-scale war and became allies.
+Despite knowing they were going to certain death, they gave the Romulans a good fight.
+This act of bravery was the single reason that the Federation and Klingons avoided a full-scale war and eventually became allies.

 Harper's Island has Chloe Carter willingly falling to her death rather than letting serial killer John Wakefield murder her.
 But not before facing him and saying "You can't have me.